 You must formally request IEP due process in order for a mediation or a fair hearing to be scheduled.
 You must provide specific written information about the dispute to initiate the process.
 There can be no hearing or mediation until you complete this first step.

 You must provide written notice to the school district AND send a copy to the state department of education branch responsible for special education.
 Your written request must include:

 1. Your name and address

 4. A description of the disputed issue

 5. Your desired resolution

 6. Whether you want mediation or go directly to the hearing process.

-Filing a request for a hearing SHOULD be a last resort.
-Working in collaboration with your school district is always the best option.
-Refer to the section on
+Filing a request for a hearing should be considered a last resort since collaborating with your school district is always the best option.